SoloMReal/PictureToAnswer/README.md

-# ChatGPTAssignment
+# PictureToAnswer
-Takes text from any image/assignment and then converts it to get the questions using ChatGPT.
+Takes an image -> converts to answers

 This GitHub repo is for educational purposes only.